-To inspect what is really going on you need transparency and the only way to get that is by inspecting working product, rather than by just checking off items on the Sprint Backlog, for example (, p.
+To inspect what is really going on you need transparency, and the only way to get that is by inspecting working product—rather than by just checking off items on the Sprint Backlog, for example (, p.
 56).
-Even checking off a list of stipulations for the Product Increment isn’t enough, because such lists are always necessarily incomplete because of the possibility of latent and emergent requirements, i.e., of unknown unknowns.
+Even checking off a list of stipulations for the Product Increment isn’t enough, because such lists are always necessarily incomplete because of the possibility of latent and emergent requirements—that is, of unknown unknowns.
 It is also necessary to establish a Community of Trust.

-A good way to address problems in complex development is with short feedback loops so that stakeholders can assess the solution and the team can adapt quickly without going too far astray.
+A good way to address problems in complex development is with short feedback loops that let stakeholders assess the solution so the team can adapt quickly without going too far astray.
 The Sprint Review is the focal point of deliberation and feedback during the Sprint cycle.
-The Product Owner can invite any stakeholder to the The Sprint Review and is well-advised to invite key end users and to elicit their feedback.
+The Product Owner can invite any stakeholder to the Sprint Review and is well-advised to invite key end users and elicit their feedback.

 The participants inspect the product not only to learn about the suitability of the current product increment for delivery, but to provide information to shape future work (such as reordering the Product Backlog).

-The event should be timeboxed to a maximum of three hours.
+The event should be time-boxed to a maximum of three hours.
 The focus is on assessing the product.
 The Development Team should not spend more than about 30 minutes specifically preparing for this event.
-Too often a team will prop up the product with temporary supporting structures to make it work well for The Sprint Review, or will spend time trying to “impress” the stakeholders with a sophisticated presentation.
+Too often a team will prop up the product with temporary supporting structures to make it work well for the Sprint Review, or will spend time trying to “impress” the stakeholders with a sophisticated presentation.
 There is very little opportunity to be convincing here: the product stands on its own.
-The team demonstrates the product in an environment that approximates that of an end user, without any special “demo support,” and without any props that could make the product appear better than it is.
-A good rule of thumb is: No PowerPoints® (unless your product is PowerPoint).
+The team demonstrates the product in an environment approximating that of an end user, without any special “demo support,” and without any props that could make the product appear better than it is.
+A good rule of thumb is: No PowerPoint® (unless your product is PowerPoint).

 Typical activities for this event may include: